(Data Based on Preliminary 2014 IRS Statistics)

 Permission for use granted.

-Wolters Kluwer Tax & Accounting can assist you with stories, including interviews with subject-matter experts.
-Also, the 2015 Whole Ball of Tax is available in print.
+Wolters Kluwer can assist you with stories and provide interviews with subject-matter experts.
+Also, the 2017 Whole Ball of Tax is available in print.
 Please contact:

 Visit the Whole Ball of Tax site often as new releases and other updates will be posted throughout the tax season.